 4. Begin Association

-Now that the palace is in your mind and you recall the memory slots, you can now start to fill those memory slots.
+Now that the palace is in your mind, and you can recall the memory slots, you can now start to fill those memory slots.

 Where exactly do these go?

-These go with the particular features that you selected in your Memory Palace.
+These go with the particular features that you selected in the memory palace.

 Say you’re memorizing a grocery list.
-For the sake of the argument, you can use your memory palace to transform your house into an unusual “gingerbread house.”
+For the sake of the argument, let’s say you chose your house as your palace.

 Need to pick up some apples?
-Visualize your front door as a gigantic apple.
+Visualize the apples sitting on your bed.

-All of these things physically wouldn’t happen (except for the smell) and can serve as mental cues.
-They give you pause and remind you to pick up those specific items.
+All of these things physically wouldn’t happen and can serve as mental cues.
+They give you pause and remind you to pick up those specific items as you walk through each room of your memory palace at the grocery store.

 5. Visit Your New Palace

-The last step is to spend some time in the place.
+The last step is to spend some time in the palace.
 If this technique is new to you, going through it once may not be enough for you.
-That’s not to say you need to do this a lot, but doing quick rehearsals and repeating the journey a few times helps a lot.
+That’s not to say you need to do this a lot, but doing quick rehearsals and repeating the journey a few times definitely helps.

-This technique demands a lot of visualization, and rehearsing in of itself is developing those skills too.
-The better you are at visualizing, the more relaxed you’ll be and easier it’ll be to memorize things in the future.
+This technique demands a lot of visualization, and rehearsing in of itself is developing those skills, too.
+The better you are at visualizing, the more relaxed you’ll be, and the easier it’ll be to memorize things in the future.

 The more we grow older, the more important it is for us to retain memories.
-If we do not exercise our minds, we risk exposing ourselves to many dangers.
-There are so many conditions that impact older folks and a lot of it stems from our own mind.
+If we do not exercise our minds, we risk exposing ourselves to more and more inconveniences.

 - 13 Simple Memory Tricks To Help You Remember Anything Easily